Polyglot or Not? Measuring Multilingual Encyclopedic Knowledge in Foundation Models: Abstract

 \section{Abstract}

-In this work, we evaluate the capacity for foundation models to retrieve encyclopedic knowledge across a wide range of languages, topics, and contexts.
-To support this effort, we 1) produce a new dataset containing 303k factual associations in 20 different languages, 2) formulate a new counterfactual knowledge assessment, Polyglot or Not, and 3) benchmark 5 foundation models in a multilingual setting and a diverse set of 20 models in an English-only setting.
-We observed significant accuracy differences in models of interest, with Meta’s LLaMA topping both the multilingual and English-only assessments.
-Error analysis reveals a significant deficiency in LLaMA's ability to retrieve facts in languages written in the Cyrillic script and gaps in its understanding of facts based on the location and gender of entailed subjects.
-Ultimately, we argue that the promise of utilizing foundation language models as bonafide polyglots is greatly diminished when they are tasked with retrieving information in languages other than English.
-Supporting \href{https://github.com/daniel-furman/Polyglot-or-Not}{code} and \href{https://huggingface.co/datasets/Polyglot-or-Not/Fact-Completion}{data} are openly released.
+In this work, we assess the ability of foundation models to recall encyclopedic knowledge across a wide range of linguistic contexts.
+To support this, we: 1) produce a 20-language dataset that contains 303k factual associations paired with counterfactuals, 2) evaluate 5 models in a multilingual test, and 3) benchmark a diverse set of 24 models in an English-only test.
+Meta's LLaMA achieves the highest scores in both multilingual and English-only evaluations.
+Yet, an analysis of LLaMA's errors reveals significant limitations in its ability to recall facts in languages other than English, plus difficulties related to the location and gender of fact subjects.
+Overall, our findings suggest that today's foundation models are far from polyglots.\footnote{Supporting \href{https://github.com/daniel-furman/Polyglot-or-Not}{code} and \href{https://huggingface.co/datasets/Polyglot-or-Not/Fact-Completion}{data} are openly released}